Working as a Writing Consultant

-Need at least a 3.35 GPA in all courses (Note: We believe that your GPA is not always indicative of your talent; however, lower GPA's are under stiff competition!)
+- Need at least a 3.35 GPA in all courses (We believe your GPA does not always indicate your talent; however, lower GPAs are under stiff competition!)

-Need to commit to the Center for at least one full semester
+- Need to commit to the Center for at least one entire semester

-Should plan to work a minimum of 10 and a maximum of 20 hours per week Must be friendly, responsible, patient, and professional
+- Should plan to work between 10 to 20 hours per week.
+Must be friendly, responsible, patient, and professional

-- Provide the names of two faculty members who can speak to writing ability
+- The names of two faculty who can speak to your writing ability